n3rdopolis/rebeccablackos/README.txt

             wlmnofbdev :                [Legacy option] Force the WaylandLoginManager to hide framebuffer support even if framebuffer support is possible.
                                         (Recent versions of Weston dropped the framebuffer backend.
 This is redundant now.)

-            wlmdebug :                  Forces more Sys-Rq triggers to be enabled, and sessions marked as debug-only to be selectable as runnable sessions.
+            wlmdebug :                  Forces sessions marked as debug-only to be selectable as runnable sessions, and WaylandLoginManager to log to /dev/kmsg.

-            wlmdebuginsecure :          This option is the same as wlmdebug, and allows a root diagnostic terminal to be started on the loginmanagerdisplay with the same variables as the WaylandLoginManager service.
-This is for diagnosis and debugging the WaylandLoginManager itself.
-This option is only available when the kernel command line is modified to have this option.

        These relevant options are also handled, (but not by the WaylandLoginManager itself)